 And it doesn’t end with storage our focus is on adding where we really add value in modelling, complex write back and analytical application scenarios as well as data warehouse automation.
 There is no point in re-inventing the wheel and building our own reporting engine.
-With Power BI we have the leading analytics environment and Excel is still the most widely used and versatile business applications.
+With Power BI we have the most widely used analytics environment and Excel is still the most widely used and versatile business application.
 No specialized reporting solution can match that.
-What Excel is not built for, is acting as a central data model and managing comprehensive multi user write back, forecasting and other analytical application workflows.
+What Excel is not built for, is acting as a central data model and managing comprehensive multi-user write back, forecasting and other analytical application workflows.
 This is exactly where we come in.

 Finally, our industry is unfortunately, notorious for outrageous pricing policies that border on the “rip off”.
 There is no justification that an annual license for a small global finance team costs more than the CFO’s Porsche.
 Part of this legacy is driven by overburdening marketing spend by vendors.
 Some of our competitors had IPO’s recently which makes transparent that their customers are paying 60 cents in the Dollar for exorbitant marketing spend.
 We invest even more than this percentage in R&D. Our marketing budgets are minimal in comparison to industry standards but very effective, focused on generating inbound traffic through community participation, creating valuable content, etc. Something that has worked tremendously well so far.

 Rittika: What are your tips to for managing BI teams?